students speaking after event

 Randy Cotts

-The Hauenstein Center team is excited to partner with Randy Cotts as our Educational Outreach Consultant to support our high school outreach efforts.
+The Hauenstein Center is excited to partner with Randy Cotts, Educational Outreach Consultant, to support our K-12 outreach efforts.
 Randy recently retired from a 30+ year career as a teacher with Byron Center High School.
 A graduate of Western Michigan University, he earned a bachelor’s degree in secondary education and a master’s degree in history.
-Along with AP government, he has taught 10th grade U.S. history, sociology, psychology, international relations and constitutional law.
+Along with AP government, he has taught 10th grade U.S. history, sociology, psychology, international relations, and constitutional law.
 He advised the school’s Close Up program, which brought students to Washington, D.C., and started a German-American exchange program.
-Randy will use his experience as a teacher and passion for youth civic engagement to create event guides for our events and build relationships with local teachers.
+Randy uses his education experience and passion for youth civic engagement to build relationships with local teachers and create curriculum guides for and from our events.